junnnaaaaaa/keyboard/README.md

 todo:

 - put a direction arrow in the diode cluster
-- double check all wiring
+- double check all wiring (write schematics to help with such)
 - fix malformed edge cuts
 - more?